JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_12/lab.md

 nothing # hide
 ```
 In the lecture we then solved it with a `solve` function that received all necessary
 arguments to fully specify how the ODE should be solved.
-The number of parameters
+The number of necessary arguments
-there can quickly become very large, so we will introduce a new API for `solve`
+to `solve` can quickly become very large, so we will introduce a new API for `solve`
 which will always take only two arguments: `solve(::ODEProblem, ::ODESolver)`.
 The `solve` function will only do some book-keeping and call the solver until
 the ODE is solved for the full `tspan`.

 The `ODEProblem` will contain all necessary parameters to fully specify the ODE
 that should be solved.
-In our case that is the ODE `f` itself, initial
+In our case that is the function `f` that defines the
-conditions `u0`, ODE parameters `θ`, and the time domain of the ODE `tspan`:
+ODE itself, initial conditions `u0`, ODE parameters `θ`, and the time domain of
+the ODE `tspan`:
 ```@example lab
-struct ODEProblem{F,T,U,P}
+struct ODEProblem{F,T<:Tuple{Number,Number},U<:AbstractVector,P<:AbstractVector}
     f::F
     tspan::T
     u0::U